How To Stop Being Judgemental

 People will always make unfair assumptions and judgments about you, but that doesn’t mean you should stop doing, wearing, or expressing what you find enjoyable.

 If you’re self-assured and can understand this (which is amazing!), then there’s nothing stopping you from extending the consideration you have for yourself, to others.

 Sometimes, the hardest person to be kind to is yourself.
 If you’re harsh towards yourself, then you’re going to find it easier to be harsh towards other people, too.

 Judging others can be a sign of our own insecurities and pain, so when we are more compassionate and kind towards ourselves, that should help when extending that compassion and kindness to others.

 Additionally, you may find that being positive towards others makes you feel much better than when you’re being negative towards them!

-We’re all guilty of being judgemental sometimes, and it is good to recognize that and try to change it.
+We’re all guilty of being judgmental sometimes, and it is good to recognize that and try to change it.

-However, it is also important to remember that in your journey to being less judgemental, you’re not always going to succeed.
+However, it is also important to remember that in your journey to being less judgmental, you’re not always going to succeed.

 It is important to remember that you are not a bad person, forgive yourself, and then keep trying.